-Current proposal addresses key issues related to the above through addressing the media challenges from multiple perspectives in the run up to the coming parliamentary elections of 2020.
+Current proposal addresses key issues related to the above through addressing the media challenges from multiple perspectives in the run up to the upcoming local elections of 2021.
 The proposed activities include strengthening the media monitoring practices and publicising the findings.
 In fact, this is also believed to contribute to equal access to the media for all political subjects during the election campaign.
-This iteration will also include a new element of monitoring the social media to the extent possible with the new methodologies to be respectively designed and adhered to.
-In fact, a number of media outlets are themselves increasingly referred to the posts in the social media sometimes simply covering them directly.
-Thus, it has been considered important to introduce such element in order to take snapshot of a more comprehensive picture.